 What Is IC?

-Interstitial cystitis (IC) — or bladder pain syndrome (BPS), as it is often called — is a chronic, yet treatable, bladder condition that results in recurring discomfort or pain in the bladder and surrounding pelvic region.
+Interstitial cystitis (IC) — or bladder pain syndrome (BPS), as it is often called — is a chronic, yet treatable, bladder condition that results in recurring discomfort or pain in the bladder and surrounding pelvic region in the absence of other known causes.
 While much about IC remains unknown, the good news is there are treatment options that may help.

 What are the symptoms of IC?